Climate and Average Weather Year Round in Córdoba Argentina

 Based on the tourism score, the best times of year to visit Córdoba for warm-weather activities are from early January to late April and from early October to early January.

-Climate in Córdoba
+Average Temperature in Córdoba

 The hot season lasts for 3.8 months, from November 15 to March 9, with an average daily high temperature above 81°F. The hottest month of the year in Córdoba is January, with an average high of 85°F and low of 65°F.